About us

 More about Cara Dunkley:

-Dr. Dunkley is a clinical psychologist currently in the process of becoming registered.
+Dr. Dunkley is a Registered Psychologist.
 She has a PhD in clinical psychology from the University of British Columbia (UBC), where she studied in the UBC Sexual Health Research laboratory.
 Her doctoral research focused on 1) the association between disordered eating and sexual concerns, and 2) alternative sexual behaviours and interests.
 She completed her clinical residency at St. Joseph’s Healthcare in Ontario, with rotations in the Anxiety Treatment and Research Clinic, Women’s Health Clinic, Mood Disorders Program, and Sleep Medicine Clinic.
 Additional clinical training sites include the Vancouver Cognitive Behavioural Therapy Centre, Vancouver Coastal Health, and the UBC Psychology Clinic.
-Dr. Dunkley specializes in sex therapy and the treatment of anxiety disorders,predominantly using cognitive behavioural therapy and mindfulness-based cognitive therapy approaches.
+Dr. Dunkley specializes in sex therapy and the treatment of anxiety disorders, predominantly using cognitive behavioural therapy and mindfulness-based cognitive therapy approaches.

 Therapist